archesproject/arches-docs/docs/developing/django-devs/orm-start.rst

 8. Resource Instances and their Tile Data
 -----------------------------------------
 Let's continue this investigation by making a TileModel queryset filtered by the resource instance in our Person model.
-The following makes this query set displays its count.
+The following makes this query set display its count.

 .. code-block:: python